The Irede Foundation: Partnerships

-Procter and Gamble: partnered with The Irede Foundation to launch the #limitless Project, which seeks to advance inclusive education by sensitizing teachers, parents, and even communities where all children can learn.
-According to the article, the first edition of the organization's project was launched at an event at Ikeja Junior and Senior High School in Lagos, Nigeria.
+Procter and Gamble partnered with The Irede Foundation to launch the #limitless Project, which seeks to advance inclusive education by sensitizing teachers, parents, and even communities where all children can learn.
+The first edition of the organization's project was launched at an event at Ikeja Junior and Senior High School in Lagos, Nigeria.

 The #Limitless Project partnership aims to reach over 1,000 children living with disabilities in public schools over the next two years.

-Aspire Coronation Trust also partnered with the Irede foundation to launch a Leadership Program for young persons with disabilities.
+Aspire Coronation Trust also partnered with The Irede Foundation to launch a Leadership Program for young persons with disabilities.
 The program is for young persons with disabilities between 18 - 30 in all locations across Nigeria.
 Funded by the Aspire Coronation Trust (ACT) Foundation, the Leadership Program is designed to equip persons living with a disability between the age of 18 - 30 with the required leadership knowledge, skill, and mindset overhaul on the possibilities of building and maintaining their desired career path.